 Ge-Niigaanizijig Youth Program

 Ge-Niigaanizijig activities and regularly scheduled meetings are designed to inspire and motivate our youth to embrace a traditions based pro-social lifestyle free of chemicals, anti-social or risky behavior, promiscuity and dependency.
-These activities are offered to all eligible reservation service area youth ages twelve (12) through twenty (20).
-There is no income eligibility limits for this component of our youth program.
+These activities are offered to all eligible reservation service area youth from kindergarten through age 20.

-Cash incentives and awards are made to any WiiDoo youth who meet program participation and achievement goals.
+Cash incentives and awards are made to any Ge-Niigaanizijig youth who meet program participation and achievement goals.

 Youth Career and Work Exploration Program

 Eligible youth, ages sixteen (16) through twenty (20) and whose family’s income is below 200 percent of the Federal Poverty Guideline may participate in the Youth Career and Work Exploration Program.

 Youth are given an incentive for actual hours worked.
 To be eligible you must be in school, making satisfactory attendance and grades.
 The type of work and the number of hours worked per week depend on the needs of the worksite supervisor.